lifebit-ai/simulate/docs/usage.md

 - **--simulate_gwas_sum_stats**: simulate GWAS summary statistics (default: false)

+**--gwas_cases**: the number of cases to simulate for the GWAS summary statistics (the total with controls should match --effective_population_size)

-**--gwas_cases_controls**: the number of cases and controls to simulate for the GWAS summary statistics (need to add up to total of --num_participants )
+**--gwas_controls**: the number of controls to simulate for the GWAS summary statistics (the total with cases should match --effective_population_size)

 **--gwas_quantitive**: simulate GWAS summary statistics for a quantitative trait (default: false)